 Passenger-only lowered-floor conversions do not require TTI inspection but do require the ATS to inspect the vehicle before it may be released to the customer.
 However, TTI must inspect all other vehicle modifications that cost more than $9,000.
 TTI may also inspect a modification that costs less than $9,000 at the request of the ATS or PSART.
 The ATS also needs to attend the inspection.

-For inspections costing more than $9,000, the ATS completes a service record for $3,000 to—
+For an inspection of modifications costing more than $9,000, the ATS completes a service record in the amount of the contracted rate to—

 Texas A&M Transportation Institute